Shibibabu/flight-detail-github-action/README.md

 ## Hosting

-The website deployed in : https://flight-v2.web.app
+The hosted web-app available in : https://flight-v2.web.app

 ## To run the project